Last Updated on May 30, 2022 by Sorin Petroj

 Many players use table tennis rackets, having a grip over the handle that offers enough control.
 More commonly, handle grips come in addition to the paddle, not with a table tennis racket.
 This grip tape is known as table tennis grip tape.

 This is an individual matter, so whoever wants more security or self-confidence when holding a racket in their hand can use grip tape.
-Professional players generally don’t use it, although it can’t hurt to put it on your racket.
+Professional players generally don’t use it, although putting it on your racket can’t hurt.

 The rubber of the table tennis rackets is attached over the blade using glue.
-The type of specific glue used for table tennis rackets is of the new kind, known as speed glue.
+The specific glue used for table tennis rackets is the new kind, known as speed glue.
 The professionals utilize it before playing any match to enhance the elasticity of the table tennis rackets.

 There are several types of table tennis racket glues, but the most important is to use those recommended by the ITTF in competitions.
-The only type of glue that is currently legal is the no VOC water-based glue.
-It is very easy to use, and once you stick the rubbers on the blade, your racket will achieve the full effect for at least six months.
+The only kind of glue that is currently legal is the no VOC water-based glue.
+It is elementary to use, and once you stick the rubbers on the blade, your racket will achieve the full effect for at least six months.

-Earlier, faster glues were used, and players glued the racket before each training session, but today this type is modern, which makes the ball bounce evenly and bounce off the racket for a full six months.
+Earlier, faster glues were used, and players glued the racket before each training session, but today this type is modern, making the ball bounce evenly and bounce off the racket for a full six months.

 The final thing about the table tennis rackets is their side tape or the edge tape.
 This seals the rubber edges and covers the blade edges.
 The thickness of the table tennis rackets depends on the rubber and the blade’s thickness.
 To add extra power to your table tennis racket, apply a power tape for additional weight.

-In general, we recommend side tape to every player because it protects the racket, no matter what level you play.
+We recommend side tape to every player because it protects the racket, no matter what level you play.
 Rubbers change over time, but the table tennis blade remains if it is your favorite, and then it will be better protected if you use side tape.
-We often unknowingly and inadvertently hit the edge of the table with the racket, and each time it can be slightly damaged.
+We often unknowingly and inadvertently hit the edge of the table with the racket, and it can be slightly damaged each time.
 This way, the blade will last longer.

 The Table Tennis Rubbers

-Rubbers are the second most important thing whenever you think about how to choose a table tennis racket.
+Rubbers are the second most crucial thing whenever you think about how to choose a table tennis racket.
 They give power to your game, whether it is attack or defense.

-If you choose the right rubbers that suit you, you will surely improve your game.
-Many things need to be taken care of here, as with the blade.
+If you choose the right rubbers that suit you, you will improve your game.
+Many things need to be taken care of here, like the blade.
 The most important are the thickness, softness, type of sponge, and composition.